 Be immersed in a musical environment that showcases your creativity and passion through numerous performance experiences both on campus and locally.
 Work closely with a faculty mentor, collaborate with your colleagues and enhance your opportunities for musical growth with visiting guest artists.

-The MM program in performance concentrates on the performance and teaching of Western art music with an emphasis in performance.
+The MM program in performance concentrates on the performance and teaching of music with an emphasis in performance.

-Students work with faculty mentors to achieve a professional level of performance through individual recitals, chamber music, and choral, orchestral, jazz, music theatre and operatic ensembles, depending on their area of emphasis.
+Students work with faculty mentors to achieve a professional level of performance through individual recitals; chamber music; and choral, orchestral, jazz, music theatre and operatic ensembles, depending on their area of emphasis.
 Performance opportunities both on and off campus further develop the knowledge and abilities necessary to become leaders in a musical community through teaching, performing or art advocacy.
-The opportunity to collaborate with music scholars, theorists, composers, educators and other performers provides students with a broad and well-rounded foundation for advanced careers in music or continued study at the doctoral level.
+The opportunity to collaborate with music scholars, theorists, composers, educators, dancers and theatre artists provides students with a broad and well-rounded foundation for advanced careers in music or continued study at the doctoral level.